Emma Lawson

 Emma Lawson (born Jan 5, 2005) is a Canadian CrossFit athlete known for her achievements in the CrossFit Games, since her first appearance at the 2019 Games where she achieved a third-place podium finish in the Girls (14–15) division.
 In 2020 she placed 1st worldwide in the Girls (14–15) quarterfinals, but no Teens event was held at the games that year due to the COVID-19 pandemic.
-After winning first-place in the Girls (16–17) division in 2021, she has competed in adult Women category, achieving sixth-place in 2022 and a second-place podium finish in 2023.
+After winning first-place in the Girls (16–17) division in 2021, she has competed in adult Women category, achieving sixth-place in 2022 and second-place podium finishes in 2023 and 2026.

 In addition to the CrossFit Games, Lawson has competed in the CrossFit event held at the Rogue Invitational, with a third-place finish in both 2022 and 2023.

 Early life

 Lawson was born in Cambridge, Ontario to parents Pete and Cybil.
 She currently resides in Cambridge, Ontario.

 Lawson's experience with CrossFit began by watching her parents' workouts when they joined the sport in 2011.
 Shortly after, she began participating in the sport herself by joining a CrossFit Kids program at age seven.